Who has access to the Film Study Center?

 When is the Film Study Center open?

 Appointments are available Wednesday, Thursday, and Friday, 10:30 a.m.–4:30 p.m., with all film screenings ending by 5:30 p.m.
 All appointments need to be made at least three weeks in advance.
-The Film Study Center is closed for the month of August and the first two weeks of September.
+The Film Study Center is closed for the month of August and the last two weeks of December.

 Do I have to make an appointment three weeks in advance?
 How strict is this rule?